clux/kubecon2020/kubecon-talk.md

 }
 ```

+CLAIM: A k8s object consists only `apiVersion` + `kind` (typemeta), `metadata`, `spec` and an optional `status` struct.

+You very often hear this used as way to explain the core ideas of desired vs observed state.
+Even maintainers will use this simplification.

-how this would look in rust.
-(NB: Omitting some details).
-Notice we can actually model this very easily. `Spec` and `Status` here are generic types and are specialized at compile time for the various invocations.
+If we're omitting trait constraints, this is how it would look in rust. `Spec` and `Status` here are generic type parameters and are specialized at compile time for the various invocations.

-The problem with this is that it's not in general true.
+..but the problem with this model, is ultimately that it not true in general.
-In case you've forgottene about how these look, or used just crds for so long.
-Here's an awkward reminder of snowflake objects.

 ### Broken: Snowflakes
-Look at configmap (data +  binary_data).
-Fields at the top level.
+Here are some openapi rust structs for what I like to call snowflakes.

 ```rust
 pub struct ConfigMap {